onvif/media-signing-framework/examples/test-files/README.md

 *Copyright (c) 2024 ONVIF.
 All rights reserved.*

-# Signed Media Framework example test files
+# Media Signing Framework example test files

 These files can be used to test the signer and/or validator applications, or verify integrations in devices and clients.